mczhuge/Kaleido-BERT/README.md

 ## Code
 NOTE: This project is built on [Huggingface(pytorch)](https://github.com/huggingface/transformers)
       while the raw implementation of paper is built on [EasyTransfer(tensorflow)](https://github.com/alibaba/EasyTransfer).
-      So there may have some differences when conduct this code.
+      So there may have some differences.